GauravDhuri/missingskill-learning/webApplicationDevelopment/webApplicationDevelopment.md

 # <span class="header">Domain & Web Hosting</span>

-So by now, we know that internet is a giant network of computer connected to each other and in order for communication to occur between them IP address are used.
-IP address however are long strings of numbers, which can be quite difficult to remember, especially when multiple websites are involved.
+So by now, we know that internet is a giant network of computer connected to each other and in order for communication to occur between them IP address are used.<span class="highlight"> IP address however are long strings of numbers, which can be quite difficult to remember, especially when multiple websites are involved</span>.
 This is why Domain names were invented to solve this problem.
 So instead of typing long string of numbers we just need to type the domain name associated to the IP address in our address bar.

 For eg :- `www.google.com` is the domain name whereas its IP address is 8.8.8.8